 How to Pack for a January Trip

-January in Paris is generally pretty cold, and it's not uncommon to see the mercury dip below the freezing point, and wind chill can make the cold seem considerably more biting.
+January in Paris is generally pretty cold, and it's not uncommon to see the mercury dip below the freezing point.
+What's more, wind chill can make the cold seem considerably more biting.
 Make sure you line your suitcase with plenty of warm sweaters, coats, scarves, warm socks, and a hat that will protect your ears and head.

 - Pack an umbrella that can withstand a wet, gusty day even if there's no rain in the forecasts.
 Although heavy rains are less common in January, Paris is well known for its erratic and sudden downpours.